u0652804/u0652804.github.io/_posts/2019-07-10-python-adb.md

 ---
 layout:       post
-title:           Python and ADB tool
+title:        Python and ADB tool(1)
 category:     blog
-description:  Use Python to execute adb commands
+description:  Use Python to execute adb commands(1)
 ---

 Use Python to execute adb commands for controling mobile like smart phone and tablet.